hipe/tmx/lib/skylab/basic/doc/issues/006-developing-a-pattern-language-for-abstract-structures.md

   different, but in context where all keys are integer keys, (or can be `isomorphic` in that context) they can be treated as `logically` the same :[#009]

+  more broadly, we hope to explore plastic ways we can represent the operations themselves so we can find such equivalencies determinisitically.

 ## why behavior is important :[#011]